Balochistan Liberation Army: 2023

 On 13 August 2023, two BLA militants attacked a convoy of Chinese engineers in Gwadar.
 A spokesman for the BLA claimed 4 Chinese nationals and 9 Pakistani soldiers were killed with numerous others injured in the attack while the two BLA militants committed suicide.
 However, these claims went unconfirmed and officials claimed that no Pakistani or Chinese casualties were reported but that the BLA ambush was repulsed with two militants killed.
 After the attack, security restrictions were placed in Gwadar by Pakistani security forces.

 2024

 On 30 January 2024, at least six BLA fighters and four security officials were killed in an overnight attack in the city of Mach, south of Balochistan's capital, Quetta.

 On 26 August 2024, at least 74 people, including 14 soldiers were killed in a series of attacks in Balochistan.
 The Liberation Army claimed responsibility.
+The Fateh squad was involved.

 The BLA claimed responsibility for an attack on the airport motorway at Jinnah International Airport on October 6, 2024, in which at least ten people were injured and two Chinese nationals were killed.

-On 9 November 2024, at least 31 people were killed along with the perpetrator and 2o thers were injured in a suicide bombing at the Quetta railway station in Quetta, for which the BLA claimed responsibility.
+On 9 November 2024, at least 31 people were killed along with the perpetrator and 2 others were injured in a suicide bombing at the Quetta railway station in Quetta, for which the BLA claimed responsibility.

 On November 20, the Apex Committee announced military operation against BLA.